bunnyohare/SBA319Mongo/README.md

 Create a MongoDB Database called SBA319Mongo load the database with the JSON data stored in the three files that are contained in thte data folder.
 Call these collections Comments, Posts, and Users.

-Create a .env file which
+Create a .env file which includes the following:

 PORT=5005
 MONGO_URI=mongodb+srv://<MONGO_USERNAME>:<MONGO_PASSWORD>@<MongoDB_DATABAS_INFO>